The IPCC and the challenge of ex post policy evaluation: Four cases

 \subsection{Optimal climate policy}

 The first cost-benefit analysis of climate policy was published 6 years before the IPCC was formed \citep{Nordhaus1982}.
 It was largely ignored.
 The second study of optimal emission reduction was published shortly after AR1 \citep{Nordhaus1992}.
-This spawned a large and complex literature on a question that is heart of climate policy, how to balance the costs of greenhouse gas emission reduction against the benefits of avoided climate change, a literature that led to the first Nobel Prize being awarded to someone who had studied climate change for most of his career.\footnote{Klaus Hasselmann and Syukuro Manabe won three years after William Nordhaus.
-The 2007 Nobel Peace Prize was awarded to the IPCC.} You would think that this intellectually exciting, policy-relevant research would take pride of place in the assessment reports of the IPCC.
+This paper spawned a large and complex literature on a question that is at the heart of climate policy, namely how to balance the costs of greenhouse gas emission reduction against the benefits of avoided climate change, a literature that led to the first Nobel Prize being awarded to someone who had studied climate change for most of his career.\footnote{Klaus Hasselmann and Syukuro Manabe won three years after William Nordhaus.
+The 2007 Nobel Peace Prize was awarded to the IPCC.} The literature on cost-benefit analysis of climate policy includes many papers arguing against Nordhaus' key conclusions\textemdash indeed, trying to prove Nordhaus wrong has been a mission for three generations of climate economists.
+You would think that this intellectually exciting, policy-relevant research would take pride of place in the assessment reports of the IPCC.
 You would be wrong.

 Economists were largely absent from AR1.
 In AR2, however, they made their presence felt.
 The social cost chapter \citep{Pearce1996IPCC} attracted worldwide attention and controversy \citep{Bruce1995, Masood1995a, Masood1995b, Meyer1995a, Meyer1995b, Nature1995, Pearce1995c, Pearce1995a, Pearce1995b, Courtney1996, Grubb1996, Fankhauser1997b, Tol1997, Fankhauser1998}.
-Economists value risks to human health based on people's willingness to pay to reduce such risks, and willingness to pay is constrained by ability to pay.
-Richer people appear to be worth more.
+Economists routinely value risks to human health based on people's willingness to pay to reduce such risks, and willingness to pay is constrained by ability to pay.
+Richer people thus appear to be worth more.
 The governments of poorer countries, India in particular, took affront.
 Instead of defending the academic literature against political objections, the IPCC Bureau sided with the IPCC Plenary.
 The Summary for Policy Makers disowns the chapter.\footnote{Having served in various roles for the US government, Nordhaus is not adverse to policy advice.
 Always cautious, he did not participate in AR2 but closely observed what went on.
 He declined to serve in AR3 and later reports.
-Two Nobelists, Arrow and Stiglitz, did serve in AR2.
-No economist of similar stature has been part of the IPCC after that.}
+Two Nobelists, Arrow and Stiglitz, did serve in AR2 but were not thrilled by the political interference either.
+No economist of similar stature has been part of the IPCC after that.
+Economists did return to the IPCC for AR5, with similar results.
+See Section \ref{ssc:games}.}